sgerloff/assignment-churn-prediction/README.md

 - Initial data exploration and model baseline in `notebooks/DataExploration_initial_investigation.ipynb`
 - Training script with configuration file instructions setup `train_instruction.py`
 - Logging training runs to mlflow (locally) train and inspect with `mlflow server --backend-store-uri ./mlflow`
+- Setup `setup.py` to easily share model code and implementations for inference
 - FastAPI endpoint serving the trained model (see below how to start in docker)